jalcantarab/GoingApp/README.md

 Features
 ========
+* Set up quickly a personal API
+* Get quickly set up with the [POSTman Collection](https://documenter.getpostman.com/view/1285311/S1TYVwaQ?version=latest#c6924ef6-9129-4435-a40c-6889ea4ac911)
 * Profile creation filling up a form
 * Retrieve & update your information through the available endpoints
 * Connect your number with Twilio to enable the contact-me endpoint
 * Make it easier to start with a website using your up-to-date information, mass-job-application, or to share facts about yourself

 Creating your profile is just the first step.
-Some of the things on our roadmap include:
+Some of the things on the roadmap include:
 * Connect your LinkedIn, Glassdoor, git,...
 * Front-end library to add a chat window to contact through sms